ariefauliaa/Reactive-Beta-Quant-Strat/README.md

 This is **not a stock picker’s strategy**, we trust the system.
 If a company is a zombie with negative equity but meets the quantitative criteria, it gets included.
 No human override at all.

+We use basic risk management, 10% stop-loss.
+The logic spans two dates: current date (x) and next date (x+1).
+If a stock is flagged on x for entry on x+1, we model the buy price as x close + x+1 open.
+If that’s 100 and next date low price hits below 90, we close the trade on 90.

 ---

 ### 🔧 Setup